digital-work-lab/handbook/docs/30-teaching/36_publications.md

 Published papers will be linked here.

+{: .confidential }
-This category also contains confidential content (such as PDFs of related work)
+>  This category also contains confidential content (such as PDFs of related work)

-Confidential
-{: .label .label-red }